secinthenet/crypto-guide/README.md

 -   [Wasabi](https://github.com/zkSNACKs/WalletWasabi/): privacy focused bitcoin
     wallet supporting CoinJoin.
 As of 2019-10-30, seems to have very active development.
+-   [Junction](https://github.com/justinmoon/junction): GUI for using hardware
+    wallets with Bitcoin Core.
+Uses HWI to interface with hardware wallets.
+As of 2020-12-25, seems to be testnest only, and unmaintained since October 2019.
 -   [Gnosis Safe](https://gnosis-safe.io/): Ethereum wallet with support for multisig with Trezor and Ledger
     -   <https://github.com/gnosis/MultiSigWallet>: Older Gnosis multisig wallet